AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

   Had a lot of problems with convergence of logistic regression for ratings calculation.
 Solved it with analytic calculation of gradients.
 * 15\.
 (6h): Trying different models, finalizing ELO ratings and embeddings extraction.
 Setting up regression CNN training on Google Colab.
 * 16\.
-(11h): Implementing custom dataloader for regression data, training ResNet101 for plot quality prediction.
+(12h): Implementing custom dataloader for regression data, training ResNet101 for plot quality prediction.
   Cross validation for training parameters selection, final testing of CNN.
 Discussion about subcategories analysis.
+  Writing skeleton for the report.
+* 17\.
+(6h): Writting report and finalising Colab training.
+* 18\.
+(2h): Final evaluation of classification model, finalising report.